August 2018 Indie Next List

 About the Author

 R. O. Kwon is a National Endowment for the Arts Literature Fellow.
-Her writing is published or forthcoming in the New York Times, New York, The Guardian, Vice, Buzzfeed, Time, Noon, Electric Literature, Playboy, and elsewhere.
+The Incendiaries is her first novel, and it was named a best book of the year by over forty publications.
+Her writing is published in The New York Times, The Guardian, The Paris Review, Buzzfeed, New York Magazine, NPR, and elsewhere.
 Born in South Korea, she has lived most of her life in the United States.

 ONE OF THE BEST BOOKS OF THE YEAR: Buzzfeed, The Today Show, NPR, The Atlantic, LitHub, Electric Lit, PBS Books, Nylon, Bustle, Vulture, Entertainment Weekly, Real Simple, Newsweek, BBC